Not My Job: The Property Brothers Get Quizzed On Matchmaking

-All right.
-Now, on TV, of course, you look alike.
-You're identical twins.
-At least you dress differently, but here in the radio, we're just listening to you now.
+SAGAL: All right, now on TV, of course, you look alike.
+You're identical twins, at least you dress differently.
+But here on the radio, we're just listening to you now.
 So can you give us a good way of telling you apart as you speak?

-JONATHAN SCOTT: It's hard on the radio to hear what we are, who - we look different.
-So, Drew, if you could just use an elderly British lady voice, that would be great.
+J. SCOTT: It's hard on the radio to hear what we are, who we - look different.
+So Drew, if you could just use an elderly British lady voice, that would be great.

 SAGAL: That's very accommodating.
 Thank you, guys.
-So what is that - you have a number of TV shows here and in Canada, but your big one here on HGTV is the "Property Brothers."
-Could you basically explain the premise of that show to those who are unfortunate enough not to know?
+So what is - you have a number of TV shows here and in Canada.
+But your big one here on HGTV is the "Property Brothers."
+Could you basically explain the premise of that show to those who are unfortunate enough to know...

-D. SCOTT: Yeah.
-Jonathan and I work - on "Property Brothers," we work with getting people into their dream home.
-Basically, the premise is most people can't afford their dream home, move-in ready or brand-new.
+SCOTT: Yeah, Jonathan and I work - on "Property Brothers," we work with people getting into their dream home.
+Basically, the premise is most people can't afford their dream home move-in ready or brand-new.
 So we're helping them still get that through a fixer-upper.

-SAGAL: And they buy it and then you renovate it.
-Now, which of you is the guy who starts that process by knocking down a wall with a hammer of some kind.
+SAGAL: Now, which of you is the guy who starts that process by knocking down a wall with a hammer of some kind?

-D. SCOTT: That would be me.
-That would be Drew, who - oh, no, I start the process and then I hand it over to Jonathan, and then he picks up the hammer.
+SCOTT: That would be me.
+That would be Drew.
+Oh, and I start the process, and then I hand it over to Jonathan.
+And then he picks up the hammer.

-J. SCOTT: Drew fears doing anything that may result in a broken nail.
-So that's why he passes that along to me.
-I'm not afraid of the rodents, you know, cockroaches, monkeys, whatever might be in there.
-And, believe me, we have opened walls up to find the craziest, most disgusting things you could possibly imagine.
+SCOTT: Drew fears doing anything that may result in a broken nail, so that's why he passes that along to me.
+I am not afraid of the rodents, you know, cockroaches, monkeys, whatever might be in there.
+And believe me, we have opened walls up to find the craziest, most disgusting things you could possibly imagine.

 SAGAL: Like, oh, what?

-J. SCOTT: Oh, my God.
-Actually, on the more pleasant side, which was quite hilarious, I found an entire hidden antique Playboy collection.
+SCOTT: Oh, my God.
+Actually, on the more pleasant side, I - which was kind of hilarious - I found an entire hidden antique "Playboy" collection.

-D. SCOTT: Oh, we also had a homeowner who - he had a rodent problem.
-It was actually a raccoon in his wall and to solve the problem - this is down in Texas - he ripped the wall - the panel back.
+SCOTT: And on the less-attractive side, I have found petrified rats who had chewed through electrical and met their demise.
+We also had a homeowner who - he had a rodent problem.
+It was actually a raccoon in his wall.
+To solve the problem - this is down in Texas - he ripped the wall - the panel back.
 He just shoved his handgun in there and shot a few rounds.
-And he got - he got the raccoon.
-It was fine, but then after a couple of days, the smell started to get to him, and plus, his plumbing and electrical stopped working because he shot through it.
+And he got the raccoon.
+It was fine.
+But then after a couple of days, the smell started to get to him, and plus his plumbing and electrical stopped working 'cause he shot through it.

-J. SCOTT: Do not solve a pest problem by firing rounds into your cavity.
+SCOTT: So do not solve a pest problem by firing rounds into your cavity.

-SAGAL: (Laughter) So it's almost necessary that you have to dash somebody's hopes to get a good episode out of it.
+SAGAL: So it's almost necessary that you have to dash somebody's hopes to get a good episode out of it?

-J. SCOTT: Oh, he - Drew is playing it cool here.
-If Drew had a hairless cat that he could pet while doing that (unintelligible)...
+SCOTT: Drew is playing it cool here.
+If Drew had a hairless cat that he could pet while doing that...

 SAGAL: So you want to have this house, do you?
 You'll never afford it, you peons.

-J. SCOTT: We only cast for homeowners in areas with really low intellect so...
+UNIDENTIFIED MAN: We only cast for homeowners in areas vivid with really low intellect, so...

-POUNDSTONE: I'm glad you're not, like, plastic surgeons or something.
+PAULA POUNDSTONE: I'm glad you're not, like, plastic surgeons or something...

-D. SCOTT: You can't afford that.
-Here's a witch's nose.
+UNIDENTIFIED MAN: You can't afford that.
+Here's a witches nose.

 POUNDSTONE: Yeah, exactly.

-GROSZ: We have a couple of leftover noses around here.
-Where are they?
+GROSZ: We have a couple leftover noses around here.

-SAGAL: And then there's like, however, we can fix it for you.
-And Jonathan takes up a hammer and just goes after your nose.
+SAGAL: And then it's like, however, we can fix it for you and Jonathan takes up a hammer and just goes after your nose.

-J. SCOTT: We can save a lot of money by taking your ass fat and sticking it right here.
+SCOTT: We can save a lot of money by taking your [expletive] fat and sticking it right here.

-D. SCOTT: Well, we actually shot a show about it.
-Jonathan and I shot last year.
+SCOTT: Well, we actually shot a show about it - Jonathan and I shot last year.
 It was called "Property Brothers At Home."
 We sold our individual houses.
-We live in Vegas.
-And we got this one what we call the Scott family compound.
+We live in Vegas, and we got this one - what we call the Scott family compound.
 We both live there.
-We built a guest house next door for our parents when they come down from Canada when there's two feet of snow.
-Jonathan put in commercial-grade water slide.
+We built a guest house next-door for our parents when they come down from Canada when there's 2 feet of snow.
+Jonathan put in a commercial-grade waterslide.
 That should give you an idea of the size of this renovation that we did for the house.

-JONATHAN SCOTT AND DREW SCOTT: We have bunk beds.
+J. AND D. SCOTT: We have bunk beds.